Operational clarity for daily work

 Guest Room Attendants & Floor Operations

-The unit is usually headed by a Floor Supervisor, First Housekeeper or Floor Manager who manages and supervises the housekeeping team assigned to the guest floors.
+A Floor Supervisor, First Housekeeper, or Floor Manager usually runs the unit and supervises the team working the guest floors.

 Floor Supervisor (First Housekeeper)

-Responsible for overseeing floor operations, inspecting guest room conditions, training staff, managing cleaning supplies, and ensuring linens and amenities are stocked.
-Acts as the communication link between the team and housekeeping or front office management.
+Oversees floor operations: inspecting rooms, training staff, managing supplies, and keeping linens and amenities stocked.
+Also the link between the team and housekeeping or front-office management.

 Room Attendants (Maids / Housemen)